 Some are not: read carefully before buying!
-The options listed below are all BPA-free.
-They are all reusable, and all require less energy to pack, carry, and create than heavier stainless steel.
 Warning: cheap collapsible water bottles, such as most free promotional ones, will leak!
 You’re better off spending a few more dollars on one of the ones below.

 BPA-Free Collapsible Water Bottles